thexmanxyz/network-share-reconnecter/README.md

 4. copy "share_reconnect.vbs" to a self defined directory
 5. Start Windows Task Scheduler: manually or with "taskschd.msc"
 6. Import "Network Share Reconnect.xml"
+7. Modify the Scheduler Task
-7. Modify the path to the script you have chosen before (or do it previously in the "Network Share Reconnect.xml")
+   * change the path to the script you have chosen before (or do it previously in the "Network Share Reconnect.xml")
-8. Change UserId for Triggers
+   * change the UserId for the defined Triggers (or do it previously in the "Network Share Reconnect.xml")
-9. (Optional) change the Scheduler Task depending on your favor and preferences
+8. (Optional) change the Scheduler Task depending on your favor and preferences

 ## Configuration and Parameters
 Here a short description of the available parameters which can be configured: